OnurTumer91/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+A: This ties together with my previous answer regarding what the industry stanard is for handeling conditions and restarts.
+If we have  a trigger for restart on every sub-task it would take some time but if we instead wait for all the configs and instead have a boolean like value as T/F for a reboot at the end we would only have to reboot once.
+Much like how windows update works, it downloads every sub-ptach/update, installs them and only then prompts the user for reboot.
+Not on every small driver/patch/update.